lcrawlab/i-LDSC/README.md

 The misestimation of test statistics in genome-wide association (GWA) studies due to confounding such as cryptic relatedness, population stratification, and spurious non-zero genetic effects driven by linkage disequilibrium (LD) has been well characterized in the literature.
 This repository contains code for **iLDSC**: a software package to run **interaction-LD score regression**. iLDSC is an extended statistical framework which takes in GWA test statistics and accurately partitions true additive genetic variation from non-additive genetic variation that is explained by nonlinear statistical interactions.

 ## Directory Contents

-`BioBankJapan` contains subdirectories entitlted `sumstats` and `outputs` which, respectively, contain GWA summary statistics and results for the BioBank Japan analyses performed in the paper.

-`UKBiobank` has the same type of files as the `BioBankJapan` directory but for the UK Biobank analyses performed in the paper.

-`EAS_1000G` contains files of both the LD scores and the marginal epistatic LD scores calculated using the EAS superpopulation from the 1000 Genomes Project.
-The scores are located in the `Full_LD_` and `Full_cis_` subdirectories, respectively.
+In addition to the files below, the empirical files used for our analysis of the UK Biobank and Biobank Japan can be downloaded from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/W6MA8J&faces-redirect=true.
+Please be aware that these files are quiet large and will take time to download completely.

+`1000G_EAS` contains cis-interaction scores calculated on the East Asian superpopulation of the 1000 genomes project phase 3.
+These scores are calculated across a range of alpha values, which account for the trait specific MAF-effect size relationship.

 `EUR_1000G` has the same type of score files as the `EAS_1000G` directory but computed from the EUR superpopulation of the 1000 Genomes Project.

 `ldscore` contains the necessary supplemental scripts to perform i-LDSC analysis and should always be located in the directory where i-LDSC software is being initiated.

-`compute_ld_1000G.py` is the python script used to calculate cis-interaction scores from plink formatted genetic data.
+`compute_ld_cisinteractionscores.py` is the python script used to calculate cis-interaction scores from plink formatted genetic data.
 See description of use below.

-`ldsc.py` is the command line tool for launching iLDSC analysis.
+`ildsc.py` is the command line tool for launching iLDSC analysis.
 See description of use below.

 `ildsc.score.requirements.txt` contains the python packages necessary for an environment to perform calculation of cis-interaction scores with the `compute_ld_1000G.py` script.